Characters

 There are several philosophical theories that support this way of thinking: the computational theory of mind holds that the relationship between mind and body is analogous to the relationship between hardware and software; functionalism holds that the mental objects are defined by their functions relative to each other and to the outside world.

-But consider this thought experiment.
+Consider this thought experiment.

 Nothing.

-I’m hoping this convinces you that creating a simulation of consciousness with software is precisely analogous to creating a character in a work of fiction.
+There isn’t any real difference between “writing” a character and “acting out” a character.
+It’s the same process.
+Creating a simulation of consciousness with software is precisely analogous to creating a character in a work of fiction.

-If we believe that a character in a book “obviously” can’t have subjective consciousness, then you have to agree that a computer program can’t have subjective consciousness.
-They are both the same kind of thing.Developing a Character and the Nishmat Chayyim
+If you agree that a character in a book “obviously” can’t have subjective consciousness, they you have to agree that a computer program can’t have subjective consciousness.
+They are both the same kind of thing.

 It takes effort and time for to make a character as “real” as possible, and some succeed better than others.
 The writer or programmer thinks carefully about human motivations, thought processes, speech rhythms, etc., and thousands of other features that are too subtle to describe easily, but can be detected by the mind of a talented writer or the matrices of a deep learning network.
 They put these together into a system that simulates a human being.

 The simulation will require testing.
 There will be early versions that don’t quite work.
-But then, after a lot of tweaking, eventually somebody says “Gee, I guess that one is pretty convincing!”
+But then, after a lot of tweaking, eventually somebody says:

 And that’s it.

-Let’s take it up a notch
+Let’s take it up a notch and hit them where it hurts

-But suppose one of these theories is correct — that it perfectly describes what’s happening in our brain when we experience consciousness.
+Suppose one of these theories is correct — that it perfectly describes what’s happening in our brain when we experience consciousness.

-Suppose — and you probably know where I’m going with this — a writer used one of these theories to create a character for a book, laying out page by page exactly what was happening, describing all the elements of consciousness in the theory and how they work together.
+Suppose — and you already know where I’m going with this — a writer used one of these theories to create a character for a book, laying out page by page exactly what was happening, describing all the elements of consciousness in the theory and how they work together.
 Because the theory is correct, this description of consciousness is perfect.

 And suppose you had the book and you read it.

 It’s hard to see how the character in the book would have actual subjective consciousness — it’s just a book.
 And that makes it hard to see why a version of the character that runs on a computer would have it.
-And that makes it hard to see how any program could have it, because we supposed that this program is perfect.
-If this one isn’t conscious, then there are no programs that could have subjective consciousness.
+And that makes it hard to see how any program could have it, because we supposed that this program is perfect — if this one isn’t conscious, then there are no programs that could have subjective consciousness.

 If this line of thinking is right, then these theories of consciousness can’t be used create consciousness in a machine.

-Wait a minute — what about us?
+Wait a minute … does that mean — ?

 I’ve argued that it makes no sense to believe that a “system of information” (like a character in fiction or a human simulation on a computer) has subjective consciousness.